 The terms and conditions of the transactions with key management personnel and their related parties were no more favorable than those available, or which might reasonably be expected to be available, on similar transactions to non-key management personnel related entities on an arm's length basis.

 All outstanding balances with these related parties are priced on an arm's length basis.

-18.3 Cross Directorship
+18.3 Directorship

-The following directors of Mega African Capital Limited served on the Board of OAK Partners Limited.
+Kwesi Amonoo-Neizer of Mega African Capital Limited served on the Board of OAK Partners Limited a related entity.